This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Surgery can damage tissue around your prostate.
 Surgery can increase your risk for trouble urinating, incontinence (leaking), or urinary retention.
 Surgery can also cause problems with your ability to have or keep an erection.
 You may bleed more than expected during surgery or develop an infection.
 You may also need to be treated again if the surgery you have does not relieve your symptoms.
 Surgery may not be able to remove all the tumor cells.

 - Radiation may not kill all the cancer cells.
-Radiation can increase your risk for trouble urinating, incontinence (leaking), or urinary retention.
-You may have temporary or permanent hair loss in your scrotum.
+Radiation can cause urinary problems such as pain, retention, loss of control, or leakage.
 Your skin can become dry or irritated.
-You may develop problems urinating or having a bowel movement.
+You may develop problems with having bowel movements, such as pain, diarrhea, or constipation.
 Radiation can also cause problems with your ability to have or keep an erection.

 - Cryoablation may not kill all the cancer cells.
 You may develop scar tissue.
 You can also have swelling, problems urinating, or pain in your pelvis or scrotum.
 Tissue outside the prostate may be damaged during cryoablation.
 You may have permanent erection problems.